 Background checks include a lot of very personal information that is also easy for others with bad intentions to misuse.
 Just for those reasons, there is a federal law known as the Fair Credit Reporting Act or (FCRA) for short.
 This is the law that protects us and yet allows others insight into our background records.
-Although this law is good to have, it only regulates and rules over credit reporting agencies that comply with it and not the many other companies that offer instant background checks at low prices, database checks and other instant checks.
+Although this law is good to have, it only regulates and rules over consumer reporting agencies that comply with it and not the many other companies that offer instant background checks at low prices and other instant checks.

 When a consumer reporting agency, also referred to as a CRA, complies with the FCRA then it abides by a certain set of rules that are aimed at keeping both the party requesting a background check, as well as the person who it is being done on, compliant.
 It used to be rather controversial because although it gave every person a right to dispute any information included in their background check, the potential victim of wrongful data did not have a chance to see the reports provided by the CRAs.
 However, this has changed since the FACTA (Fair and Accurate Credit Transaction Act) took effect in 2003.

 For the most part, FACTA is an extension of the FCRA that allows people, upon proper request, to see their report for themselves, and also requires any employer or credit agency, upon proper request, to provide the person with a copy of what they received.
 This was, and remains, an important step towards protecting the rights of people having background checks done.